There are multiple ways to make millions, if not billions, in the world of cryptocurrency.

 So which one is better?

-Bittrex vs. Poloniex: Which is the better crypto exchange?
+Bittrex vs. Poloniex: Which is Better?

 The reason this Bittrex vs. Poloniex comparison is important is that a lot of us exchange Bitcoin into various different digital tokens (cryptocurrencies) through these exchanges.